ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 have-binary
-: If present with a value of true, indicates that the TEEP agent already has the TA binary and only needs TrustedAppInstall message with a SUIT manifest that authorizes installing it.
+: If present with a value of true, indicates that the TEEP agent already has the TA binary and only needs an Install message with a SUIT manifest that authorizes installing it.
 If have-binary is true, the ta-manifest-sequence-number field MUST be present.

-## TrustedAppInstall
+## Install Message

-The TrustedAppInstall message is used by the TAM to install a Trusted Component via the TEEP Agent.
+The Install message is used by the TAM to install a Trusted Component via the TEEP Agent.

-Like other TEEP messages, the TrustedAppInstall message is signed, and the relevant CDDL snippet is shown below.
+Like other TEEP messages, the Install message is signed, and the relevant CDDL snippet is shown below.
 The complete CDDL structure is shown in {{CDDL}}.

 ~~~~
-trusted-app-install = [
+install = [
-  type: TEEP-TYPE-trusted-app-install,
+  type: TEEP-TYPE-install,
   token: uint,
   option: {
     ? manifest-list => [ + SUIT_Envelope ],
-    * $$trusted-app-install-extensions,
+    * $$install-extensions,
     * $$teep-option-extensions
   }
 ]
 ~~~~

-The TrustedAppInstall message has the following fields:
+The Install message has the following fields:

 {: vspace='0'}
 type
-: The value of (3) corresponds to a TrustedAppInstall message sent from the TAM to the TEEP Agent.
+: The value of (3) corresponds to an Install message sent from the TAM to the TEEP Agent.
 In case of successful processing, a Success message is returned by the TEEP Agent.
 In case of an error, an Error message is returned.
-Note that the TrustedAppInstall message is used for initial Trusted Component installation as well as for updates.
+Note that the Install message is used for initial Trusted Component installation as well as for updates.

 token